 - Where can I join a band?

-- Dunno.
-Depends on where you live.
-Check my list for bands.
+- Depends on where you live.
+Check my list of bands.

 - How can I learn to play the pan?